Skip to main content

 In this guide, we've introduced you to Kubernetes pods and why you might need to restart them.
 Generally, the most recommended way to ensure no application downtime is to use kubectl rollout restart deployment <deployment_name> -n <namespace>.

 Windmill is an open-source developer platform and workflow engine to build internal tools.
 It can turn scripts into auto-generated UIs, APIs, and cron jobs.
-It supports coding in Typescript, Python, Go, Bash, SQL, or any Docker image.
+It supports coding in TypeScript, Python, Go, PHP, Bash, SQL and Rust, or any Docker image.
 You can self-host Windmill within your own environment.

 Windmill runs on Kubernetes and workers can be easily scaled up and down to meet performance needs.